matsu911/buddypress-like/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 0.0.6 =
+Now with translation support, as well as options to customise the messages displayed to users.

 = 0.0.5 =
 Important upgrade for 0.0.4 users!
 Fixes a bug when a user tries to view likes when they have no friends.